-CHAPTER LXXIII.
-1. And after Trajan [the first] Hadrian1 his cousin became emperor in Rome.
-2. He built in upper Egypt a beautiful city and its appearance was very pleasing, and he named it Antinoe, that is, Ensînâ.
+CHAPTER, LXXIII.
+1. And after Trajan [the first] Hadrian 99 his cousin became emperor in Rome.
+2. He built in upper Egypt a beautiful city and its appearance was very pleasing, and he named it Antinoe, that is, Ensina.
 3. And afterwards misguided men made him a god, for he was very rich.
 And he died by a distressing death.

 CHAPTER LXXIV.
 1. And after him Aelius Antoninus Pius became emperor.
 He was kind, courteous, and virtuous.
 And the Romans named him at first 'the servant of God'.
 He was a just man throughout his reign.
 2. The chroniclers report concerning him that he was the first to do justice and to put an end to the unjust practices which had prevailed among the Romans before his time.
-3. Previously they used to commit the injustice of confiscating for the benefit of the crown a moiety of the possessions of the rich on their death on the ground of the covenant which the fathers had made with their children.2 And his predecessors were not able to abolish this regulation.
-4. But he issued a prescript and put an end to it in order that every man should have control over his own property and should give it to whom he pleased.
+3. Previously they used to commit the injustice of confiscating for the benefit of the crown a moiety of the possessions of the rich on their death on the ground of the covenant which the fathers had made with their children.
+100 And his predecessors were not able to abolish this regulation.
+4. But he issued a prescript and put art end to it in order that every man should have control over his own property and should give it to whom he pleased.
 And he established also many other equitable measures and laws in conformity with justice.
 5. And next he went down into Egypt even to Alexandria, and he punished those who had wrought evil, and was gracious to those who had wrought good; for tenderness and graciousness and forbearance were implanted in him.
-6. And he built two gates in Alexandria on the west and on the east (of the city), and he named the eastern gate 'Haiaký, and the western $\Sigma \epsilon \lambda \eta \nu{i} \alpha \kappa \eta'$.
-7. And he built a place of pleasure with blocks of white stone in the city of Antioch and named it Amûlûm.4 And he transported the stone from upper Egypt.
-8. And in all his cities he
+6. And he built two gates in Alexandria on the west and on the east (of the city), and he named the eastern gate 9Hliakh&, and the western Selhniakh&.
+101 7.
+And he built a place of pleasure with blocks of white stone in the city of Antioch and named it Amulum. $\frac{102}{}$ And he transported the stone from upper Egypt.
+8. And in all his cities he |57 built baths and academies.
+9. And after this he returned with a numerous army to Rome and remained there for some time and died, aged seventy-seven years, in the twenty-third year of his reign.
+10. And he left his possessions to his son Marcus.
+And Marcus his son resembled his father in graciousness and virtues.
+And he did all that was lawful and just, and he died in the religion of his father.